 Keep an Eye Out for Heat Exhaustion

-When it comes to recognizing signs of heat stroke, only 35% of pet parents say they know exactly what to look for.
-Knowing the warning signs of early overheating can make all the difference, so check out the early and severe symptoms below:
+Two thirds (64%) of pet parents admit to not knowing exactly what signs to watch for potential heat exhaustion in their pet.
+Knowing the warning signs can make all the difference, so check out both early and severe symptoms below:

 Dogs